fcostarodrigo/files/README.md

 ### Options

-Pass an object with the following properties as the last argument.
+The last argument is an object with extra options.

-- `extension`: Pretend the file has some extension.
+- `extension`: Treat the file as if it has a specific extension.
-- `parse`: When reading a file, boolean to indicate if file should be parsed.
+- `parse`: Boolean that indicates if the file should be parsed when reading a file.
-- `defaultValue`: When reading a file, return default value if file doesn't exist
+- `defaultValue`: Return default value if file doesn't exist When reading a file.
-- `format`: When writing a file, boolean to indicate if file should be formatted.
+- `format`: Boolean that indicates if the file should be formatted when writing a file.

 ### Available formats